 Click for article summary...

-The article outlines nine interlinked trends that are reshaping how work is organised, experienced and valued in 2026 and beyond.
-AI features prominently as a force changing roles, performance expectations and collaboration, but the article stresses that technology alone does not determine outcomes.
-Instead, success depends on how organisations redesign work, develop skills and support people through ongoing change.
-Themes include the rise of human–AI collaboration, growing skills gaps, evolving career paths and increased pressure on leaders to balance productivity with wellbeing.
-Learning and adaptation emerge as central capabilities, as employees are expected to continuously update skills while organisations rethink how work gets done in an AI-enabled environment.
+Harvard Business Review outlines nine interlinked trends reshaping how work is organised, experienced and valued in 2026 and beyond.
+AI changes roles, performance expectations and collaboration, but technology alone does not determine outcomes.
+Success depends on redesigning work, developing skills and supporting people through ongoing change.
+Themes include human-AI collaboration, skills gaps, evolving careers and leader pressure to balance productivity with wellbeing.
+Learning and adaptation emerge as core capabilities.
+Organisations should integrate AI plans with workforce strategy.

 click to return...